Skip to content

 Inject FastAPI request or websocket

-To inject the current request/websocket in your services you must add wireup.integration.fastapi module to your service modules when creating a container.
+To inject the current request/websocket in services, include wireup.integration.fastapi module in the service modules when creating the container.

 @service(lifetime="scoped")